bartbutenaers/Node-RED-Tailscale-Tutorial/docs/tailnet_serve_https.md

 A much better solution is to start using certificates for your domain/hostname, which are signed by a trusted certifcation authority (CA).
 LetsEncrypt is a CA that offers certificated fully atomated and without any cost.
 Most systems (e.g. browsers, NodeJs, ...) trust LetsEncrypt, so they accept such https connections.
 Fortunately Tailscale agents can request LetsEncrypt certificates automatically (with common name the virtual hostname of the device in the tailnet).

-To generate a LetsEncrypt certificate on our Raspberry Pi (where Node-RED is running), you might tell the Tailscale agent to generate a LetsEncrypt certificate, using the command `tailscale cert your-machine-name.your-tailnet-name.ts.net`.
+To generate a LetsEncrypt certificate on our Raspberry Pi (where Node-RED is running), you might tell the Tailscale agent explicit to generate a LetsEncrypt certificate, using the command `tailscale cert your-machine-name.your-tailnet-name.ts.net`.
 However we will ***NOT*** do it like that.
 Because it is even more easier to just tell the agent that you need a https connection on a specified port, and then the agent will automatically take care of everything:

-Execute the following command to ***'serve'*** the local Node-RED service ***within your tailnet only*** via https:
+Execute the following command to ***'serve'*** the local Node-RED service via https:
 ```
-tailscale serve --https=9123 --bg --set-path /my_serve http://localhost:1880
+tailscale serve --https=9123 --bg --set-path / http://localhost:1880
 ```
+Some explanation:
++ Listen to https requests on port 9123, and start https connection (so create and renew a LetsEncrypt certificate).
++ Run as a background (bg) job, to make sure it keeps running when the command shell window is closed.
++ The root path is e.g. `/`, but you can choose something else.
++ All requests will be forwarded to port 1880 on localhost.

 That way you tell the reverse proxy (of the Tailscale agent on the Raspberry) to listen to port 9123 via a https server, and forward these as http requests to port 1880 on localhost.
+The local (Node-RED) service will become this way ***only accessible within the tailnet*** via https.

 Remarks:
 + The port 9123 is random unused port that I have choosen.